Almost there!

 • What are the types of annuity plans?

 Annuity plans are of two types: deferred and immediate.
-Deferred annuity plans allow paying premiums over time to receive the guaranteed benefits on maturity.
+Deferred annuity plans allow paying premiums over time to receive the guaranteed3 benefits on maturity.
 Under immediate annuity allows investing a lump sum near maturity date and receive benefits immediately.

 • Do retirement plans have a life insurance cover?